 - Service accounts can be added to any group to get that group’s role (and permissions).

-As a user with the Accounts permission, you generate (and revoke, if needed) authentication tokens for the service account.
+As a user with the Accounts permission, you generate (and revoke, if needed) API tokens for the service account.
 It’s also possible to deactivate a service account completely.

 How Service Accounts Work